 Immunizations and Prophylactic Care

-Core immunizations encompass:
+Core immunizations encompass the following:

 Distemper